Cidaas/cidaas-sdk-ios-v2/Example/Readme/Passwordless.md

     }
 }
 ```
-Here, **code** is the key where you would get it from your saved Backup codes
+Here, **code** is the key you would get from your saved Backup codes

 **Response:**